pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 default for MySQL and PostgreSQL.

 Any resulting contention in the record ID will raise an exception so that the query can be retried.
-The library exception class ``RecordConflictError`` will be raised.
+The library exception class :class:`~eventsourcing.exceptions.RecordConflictError` will be raised.

 Cassandra